Quick Start Guide¶

 Validate your JSON syntax and ensure:

-- Proper escaping of regex patterns in @pattern
+- Proper escaping of regex patterns in @pattern attributes

-- Correct nesting of metadata
+- Correct nesting of metadata → children → object/field structures

 Missing Dependencies¶

-, verify you have the correct MetaObjects dependencies for your use case.
+If you get ClassNotFoundException, verify you have the correct MetaObjects dependencies for your use case.

 Ready to dive deeper?
 Continue with Core Concepts to understand the architecture behind what you just built!